keycloak/keycloak-containers/server/README.md

 - `DB_USER_FILE`: Specify user to authenticate to the database via file input (alternative to `DB_USER`).
 - `DB_PASSWORD`: Specify user's password to use to authenticate to the database (optional, default is ``).
 - `DB_PASSWORD_FILE`: Specify user's password to use to authenticate to the database via file input (alternative to `DB_PASSWORD`).
+- `BIND_OPTS`: Replaces default binding options, here's an example: `-Djboss.bind.address=10.0.0.1 -Djboss.bind.address.private=10.0.0.2`

 ### MySQL Example

 #### Create a user defined network

     docker network create keycloak-network

+NOTE: When using `Podman` please make sure you create network with `root` permissions.
+This step is required prior to running any Keycloak container.
+Running Keycloak container without creating a network will result with an error.

 #### Start a MySQL instance